gitter-badger/UltimateReport/README.md

 Head over to Spigot to see the latest Dependecies.

-(The project will be remaked, expect commits soon)
+(The project will be remaked, expect commits soon!)